jackiehjm/stx-docs/doc/source/backup/kubernetes/backing-up-starlingx-system-data.rst

 **Centralized Storage**

-The Distributed Cloud (DC) Vault filesystem is used to store backup archives when using centralized backup and restore.
+The |prod-dc| Vault filesystem is used to store backup archives when using centralized backup and restore of subclouds.
 The filesystem size must be increased to accommodate subcloud backup archive storage.
 A separate backup archive is stored per subcloud and release, and therefore, must be sized to accommodate all backups.